microsoft/azure-quantum-python/CONTRIBUTING.md

 pytest -k test_job_refresh
 ```

+#### Recordings ####

+To read more about how to create and update recordings for testing code that interacts with a live API, see the [Azure Quantum Unit tests README](./azure-quantum/tests/README.md).

+Before merging your code contribution to `main`, make sure that all new code is covered by unit tests and that the unit tests have up-to-date recordings.
+If you recorded your tests and then updated or refactored the code afterwards, remember to re-record the tests.

 ### Update/re-generate the Azure Quantum internal SDK client based on Swagger ###

 The internal Azure Quantum Python SDK client (`azure/quantum/_client`) needs to be re-generated every time there is a change in the [Azure Quantum Service API definition](https://github.com/Azure/azure-rest-api-specs/tree/main/specification/quantum/data-plane) (aka Swagger).